ichigo-dev/knowledge/note/linux/topics/install_arch_linux.md

-# Install of Arch Linux
+# Installation of Arch Linux

 ## Table of contents